 Summer Research Scholarships

-Contributing to research to benefit sustainability, health, conservation, equality, primary production and livelihoods in the Pacific Islands.
+Contributing to research to benefit sustainability, health, conservation, communities, equality, primary production and livelihoods in the Pacific Islands.

 ACPIR provides supervision and exciting research opportunities for postgraduate and undergraduate students, including the Summer Research Scholarship - find out more about studying with us.